 Nadia said, “I believe my past experiences and confidence in my decision to pursue medicine allowed me to effectively communicate my competencies and showcase my personality to the interviewers.”
 Ms. Thayer pointed out that Nadia’s empathy and compassion for others are evident to anyone who meets her.
 She exudes a sense of calmness, even when she herself is under stress.
 She said, “These are characteristics that I value in a physician, and they seemed to come naturally to Nadia.”
 After the interview, Nadia sent thank you notes to the interviewers.

 Nadia on Why She Chose CMRSU

-CMSRU has a strong emphasis on serving the underrepresented community which resonated with me more than any other medical schools I visited.
+CMSRU has a strong emphasis on serving the underrepresented community which resonated with me more than any other medical school I visited.
 I strongly believe that medicine should not be limited based on factors such as gender, beliefs, socioeconomic status, or ethnicity.
 For this reason, I was drawn to the idea of serving underrepresented communities.
 In my application, this thought was highlighted in my personal statement and in my volunteer work.
-The social mission of CMSRU strongly emphasizes the importance of medical students “giving back” to the urban community of Camden in both service and in medicine and is one of the main reasons why I chose to attend CMSRU.
+The social mission of CMSRU strongly emphasizes the importance of medical students 'giving back' to the urban community of Camden in both service and in medicine and is one of the main reasons why I chose to attend CMSRU.”

 CMRSU on Why They Chose Nadia